-As of 31st March 2017, Construction Related Occupation (CRO) skills cards will no longer be issued by CSCS (Construction Skills Certificate Scheme).
+As of 31st March 2017, Construction Related Occupation skills cards (CRO Card) will no longer be issued by CSCS.

-Currently held CRO cards will expire on 30th September 2017 and cannot be renewed.
-There are currently around 230,000 CRO card holders across the construction industry.
+CRO cards will expire on 30th September 2017.
+There are currently around 230,000 card holders across the construction industry.

-The CRO card was introduced for those that didn’t hold a construction related qualification but did have a ‘construction related occupation’ (according to CSCS).
+Those that didn’t hold a construction related qualification used a CRO card; but did have a construction related occupation.
 Examples of construction related occupations can be found on the CSCS website.

 Under the new CSCS rules those applying for alternative cards will need to hold a recognised construction related qualification, such as an NVQ.
 CSCS say the purpose of this change is to make sure the industry has a fully qualified workforce.
-Alternatively, card holders will be moved over to CSCS’s Partner Card Scheme such as CPCS, NPORS or CIRS if these qualifications are more suitable to their occupation.
+Alternatively, cardholders will be moved over to CSCS’s Partner Card Scheme.
+For example, CPCS, NPORS or CIRS if these qualifications are more suitable to their occupation.

-If you’re a CRO card holder and would like advice on what to do please contact your lock Bromak branch.
+If you’re a CRO card holder and would like advice on what to do please contact your local Bromak branch.